smithjpatrick/Mods/README.md

 # Coursera-assignments
-repo for module 2 assignment
+repo for html/css/js for web devs on coursera